novelist, screenwriter, short story writer

 2009 Derringer Award for BEST NOVELETTE was awarded to “Too Wise” by O'Nei De Nox (from the November 2008 Issue of Ellery Queen Mystery Magazine).
 Derringer Awards are given annually to recognize excellence in the short mystery fiction form.
 Another De Noux story, The Bonnie and Clyde Caper featuring John Raven Beau was nominated in the Derringer Best Long Story category the same year.

-2007 Shamus Award for BEST SHORT STORY was awarded to “The Heart Has Reasons” by O'Neil De Noux (the cover story of the September 2006 Issue of Alfred Hitchcock Mystery Magazine).
-The prestigious Shamus Award is given annually to recognize outstanding achievement in private eye fiction.
-Both Enamored and “The Heart Has Reasons” feature De Noux’s private eye Lucien Caye.
+2007 Shamus Award for Best Private Eye Short Story was awarded to “The Heart Has Reasons” by O'Neil De Noux (the cover story of the September 2006 Issue of Alfred Hitchcock Mystery Magazine).

 2007 United Kingdom Short Story Prize Short Story Challenge Winner